SamuelSwartzberg/flashcardifying_text_temp/math.md

 Graph theory is the branch of discrete mathemathics that studies graphs.
 A ⟮graph⟯ is ⟮a pair⟯.
 ⟮The pair⟯ that ⟮a graph consists⟯ of itself is made up of ⟮a set of⟯ ⟮vertices⟯, and ⟮a set of⟯ ⟮edges⟯.
+An element of a graph is a vertex or an edge.
 In common language, a ⟮graph⟯ is a structure that contains ⟮a set of objects⟯ and ⟮their relations to each other.⟯ In terms of comp. sci. a ⟮graph⟯ is ⟮an ADT⟯.